projectglow/glow/docs/source/introduction.rst

 with genomics file formats and bioinformatics tools developed in academia, enabling users to easily share data with collaborators.

+When combined with Delta Lake, Glow solves what is known as the "n+1" problem in genomics.
+Allowing continuous integration and analytics on new samples without a need for data freezes.

 Glow is used to:

 - Ingest public genotype data into a data lake that acts as a single source of truth.
+- Perform joint-genotyping of genotype data on top of delta-lake.
 - Run quality control, statistical analysis, and  association studies on population-scale datasets.
 - Build reproducible, production-grade genomics data pipelines that will scale to petabytes and beyond.